Farhampton: Plot

-Sitting alone at a train station in the fictional Hamptons hamlet Farhampton, 10 hours after Barney and Robin's wedding, Ted tells a nearby old woman the story of what has recently happened.
+Sitting alone at a train station in the fictional Hamptons hamlet Farhampton, 10 hours after Barney and Robin's wedding, Ted tells a nearby older woman the story of what has recently happened.

 When Robin asked to see him before the ceremonies began, she asks how Barney is doing.
 Ted tells her that Barney is fully committed to the wedding, even as Barney tries to run away with Marshall and Lily holding him back.
 Robin says that while Barney will see the wedding through, she is not ready to get married and wonders whether she can go out the window in her wedding dress.
 Ted narrates to her the story of how he and Victoria fared at her own wedding.

 In a flashback to May 2012, future Ted narrates his drive with Victoria, who apparently forgot to leave her fiancé, Klaus, a note stating her decision to run away.
 Ted decides to drive back to the church—the same one Barney and Robin's wedding will occur in—and forces her to write a note which he will leave at the bride's room.
 During his initial attempt to infiltrate the church, Ted runs into Klaus' sister Uta.
 After Barney distracts her with phone sex, Ted leaves the note.
 He returns to his car only to forget that he left the car keys in the bride's room.
 As Ted tries to get back in the church, he sees Klaus also escaping and heading to the Farhampton train station, giving Victoria an alibi for her departure.